chaostoolkit/walkthrough/SETUP.md

 ### Minikube

 Minikube can be installed by following the installation steps on the [Minikube Start](https://minikube.sigs.k8s.io/docs/start/) docs.
-The cluster can then be initiated and run using the docker driver:
+The `minikube` cluster requires a docker driver to be initiated and hence docker must be installed.
+You can install `docker` from the [Docker Hub](https://hub.docker.com/search?q=&type=edition&offering=community).
+The cluster can then be initiated and run

 ```console
 $ minikube start --driver docker --kubernetes-version v1.19.1